 Becca joined Science Exchange eager to put her product chops to work bringing efficiency to scientific research.
 She previously launched SurveyMonkey Enterprise and WePay Canada.
 She has a degree from Stanford in Mathematical & Computational Science and enjoys cooking and home improvement in her spare time.

 David has been a software engineer for more than a decade and has worked in a diverse range of industries from logistics to investment banking.
 In 2014 he founded ScientificProtocols.org an open access repository for scientific protocols.
 In his spare time David pursues his dream of moa de-extinction via the Bring Back Moa Campaign.

 Michael worked as a bioinformatician and a database engineer in the biotech industry.
 His job was to build process-tracking applications for product development as well as service-oriented applications for order management and electronic invoicing.
 Michael has a degree in Biochemistry from University of Minnesota.

 Mike joined Science Exchange from Google where he built highly-scalable infrastructure and tools for the global web team.
 He has a degree in Computer Science with an emphasis in Information Systems from Utah State University.
 In his spare time, Mike is a classical singer in a choral ensemble in San Jose.

-Science Exchange is also supported by A16Z seed, Crosslink Seed Fund, Lerer Ventures, SV Angel, Yuri Milner, Ash Patel, Esther Dyson, DJ Patil, Jeff Hammerbacher, Kal Vepuri, Maynard Webb, Ellen Levy, Sam Altman, Rob Hutter, Lisa Gansky, Joshua Schachter and others.
+Science Exchange is also supported by a16z seed, Collaborative Fund, Crosslink Seed Fund, Lerer Ventures, SV Angel, Windham Venture Partners, Steve Case, Yuri Milner, Ash Patel, Esther Dyson, DJ Patil, Jeff Hammerbacher, Kal Vepuri, Maynard Webb, Ellen Levy, Sam Altman, Rob Hutter, Lisa Gansky, Joshua Schachter and others.